 As another indication of the harm that voluntourism does, ‘AIDS orphan tourism’ has encouraged orphanages to purposefully keep children (who have lost their parents to the AIDS virus) in poor conditions in order to attract more volunteers.

 This is not to level any judgement against voluntourists.
 Well-meaning intentions are to be congratulated and encouraged.
-And no-one should be put off the prospect of travel and new experiences because of entrenched issues in the industry.
-But it’s important for would-be volunteers to take note of how much of their trip is based on naivety, ego-inflation and ‘spiritual fulfilment’.
-It the money paid for the programme a form of selfless action, or is it for one’s own benefit?
+And no one should be put off the prospect of travel and new experiences because of entrenched issues in the industry.
+But it’s important for would-be volunteers to take note of how much of their trip is based on naivety, ego inflation, and ‘spiritual fulfilment’.
+Is the money paid for the programme a form of selfless action, or is it for one’s own benefit?
 If selfless action was really the motivating factor, would donating the money to effective charities not be the better option?
 Of course, you don’t get to travel or pose with African kids and tell the world about it if you do so.

 Not all international volunteering projects do more harm than good.
 Sallie Grayson, programme director at People and Places, says the problem is not with the concept of voluntourism, but the agencies involved, who are driven by profit and cater to the needs of the volunteer rather than the charitable cause in question.
 Grayson believes that volunteers should be placed on projects that meet their skillsets if they are to play an effective role in alleviating suffering or improving the lives of others.
 Organisations such as Learning Service also aim to combat wasteful and harmful volunteering.

-The writer Natalie Jesionka has provided a checklist for every volunteer to consult before they sign up to a project, to ensure that their impact will, overall, be positive.
+The writer Natalie Jesionka has provided a checklist for every volunteer to consult before they sign up for a project, to ensure that their impact will, overall, be positive.